samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

 * Fix serialization
+* Add trace debugging when executing a specific address (PBR:PC)
 * Support DSK and PO, 2IMG files
   * 2IMG serialization
   * Allow PO loading from the 2IMG system (for .po files)